geenaashlee/Private_Biometric_Data_Measurements/README.md

 **A demonstration that biometric data processing without centralization**

-## Overview

-Most virtual try-on and body measurement systems require uploading full-body video to centralized servers.
-This prototype demonstrates that body measurements can be extracted on the user's advice,therefore proving that centralized biometric collection can be an architectural choice

-## The Problem

-Current virtual try-on technologies in fashion and AR/VR require users to:
+## The Problem: Current virtual try-on technologies in fashion and AR/VR require users to:
 1. Upload continuous video streams of their bodies to company servers
 2. Trust that biometric data is handled appropriately
 3. Accept that compliance frameworks (SOC2, HIPAA) audit *how* data is handled, not *whether* it should be collected at all

-## This Solution
+## This Solution:

-This application demonstrates local-first biometric processing:

 -  Video processing happens on your device
 - Pose detection runs locally using MediaPipe